-- 5. Summary: Summarise the results of your analysis by referring to the thesis first mentioned in the introduction.
+- 5. Conclusion (or you may use an adequate title): Summarise the results of your analysis by referring to the thesis first mentioned in the introduction.
 You may give some prospect for future research.
 New arguments, personal thoughts and emotions are not appropriate. - 6.
 Works Cited: List all the primary and secondary texts that you have referred to in your term paper.
 Stick to the rules for writing down a List of Works Cited laid out in the "Style Sheet".